nickzoic/nick.zoic.org/art/cccp-computer-controlled-camera-project/index.md

 From [Ebay](https://www.ebay.com.au/itm/147100667054).

-This is allegedly a 6-60mm zoom which goes out to f/1.6.
+This is a 6-60mm zoom CS-mount lens which opens out to f/1.6.
-The image is 1/3" whereas the camera is 1/2.5" and at some focal lengths you can indeed see vignetting or even the edges of the lens in the corners of the image.
+The image circle is 1/3" whereas the camera is 1/2.5", fractions being fractions, at some focal lengths you can indeed see vignetting or even the edges of the lens in the corners of the image, where the image circle is smaller than the sensor.

-The outside of the barrel is 36mm.
+The outside of the lens barrel is 36mm.
 There are three rotating controls each of which rotate about 90⁰ and they have little M2 thumb screws to secure them in place at a fixed position.